HassanJoumaa/Machine-Learning-Chronic-Kidney-Disease/README.md

 ## Data
 This dataset is originally from UCI Machine Learning Repository.
 However, this is a cleaned dataset from Kaggle. https://www.kaggle.com/abhia1999/chronic-kidney-disease

-***However, chronic-kidney-disease.csv is provided in this repository which a copy of the dataset found on Kaggle.***
+***However, a csv file chronic-kidney-disease.csv is provided in this repository which is a copy of the dataset found on Kaggle.***